yingjialong/obsidian-CloudStorage/README.md

 We value your input!
 If you have suggestions for improvements or new features, please let us know.
 For those interested in contributing to the development of Cloud Storage, check out our [contribution guidelines](#) (Coming soon).

 Thank you for choosing Cloud Storage to enhance your note-taking experience!

+## Special Thanks

+We would like to express our sincere gratitude to the [Remotely Save](https://github.com/remotely-save/remotely-save) project for their inspiration and assistance.
+Their work has been invaluable in shaping certain aspects of Cloud Storage.
+We appreciate their contributions to the Obsidian plugin ecosystem and the open-source community at large.